Scope and Approach

 Responding to a vocation of public service and in order to contribute to the global exchange of knowledge, all the contents of the journal are freely accessible.
 They can all be freely downloaded without requiring any type of registration.
 Registration is recommended to be able to receive up-to-date information on the latest news related to the journal.
 In any case registration is required to submit articles and other types of work for their review.

-In order to reach the widest possible audience, the Journal of Traditional Building, Construction and Urbanism will be progressively incorporated into the most prestigious international indexes as soon as the stipulated requirements for each one of them are met.
+In order to reach the widest possible audience, the Journal of Traditional Building, Construction and Urbanism is being progressively incorporated into the most prestigious international indexes as soon as the stipulated requirements for each one of them are met.
 So far the journal has been included in the following indexes and databases: